WoutDLN/woutdln.github.io/_talks/2024-02-08_online_how.md

 description: Invited Talk
 author: Dillen, Wout
 year: 2019
 title: How FAIR is (Web) Accessibility?
-Reflections on a Survey on Contrasting Conceptions of Accessibility With Regard To Digital Scholarly Editions, and their Relevance to the FAIR Principles
+subtitle: Reflections on a Survey on Contrasting Conceptions of Accessibility With Regard To Digital Scholarly Editions, and their Relevance to the FAIR Principles
 venue: Georg-August-Universität Göttingen
 location: Online, Zoom
 eventtitle: FAIR February